-In October 2017 we bought back a special 'lean' edition of the challenge.
+In October 2017 we brought back a special 'lean' edition of the challenge.
 The Aotearoa mini Bike Challenge was the perfect chance for participants to see if they could best their mark from February 2017, set themselves a new challenge, or learn a new riding skill.

 More than 5,200 New Zealanders got on their bikes during the October mini challenge including almost 4,000 new riders.